tangzheng1/miMediation_benchmark/README.md

 ## 📊 Simulation Study

 We employed a template-based resampling approach grounded in the real AA data from the GALAXY dataset.(The template RData can be found in the data folder.)

-Input Generation: We simulate true absolute abundances (AA) that preserve real-world sparsity, overdispersion, and taxon-taxon dependence.
-These are then converted to relative abundance (RA) count matrices, which serve as the standard input for all competing methods.
-Causal Scenarios: We evaluate the false discovery rate (FDR) and power of difference methods across various configurations:
+We evaluate the false discovery rate (FDR) and power of different methods across various configurations:

 - n (sample size): 200/400/800
 - p (dimensionality): 200/400